 We are a clinical-stage biotechnology company focused on developing treatments for patients suffering from complex rare diseases using our novel cell penetrating peptide ("CPP") technology platform.
-Our lead product candidate, CTI-1601, is a subcutaneously administered, recombinant fusion protein intended to deliver frataxin ("FXN"), an essential protein, to the mitochondria of patients with FA.
+Our lead product candidate, nomlabofusp (nomlabofusp is the new International Nonproprietary Name ("INN") and the United States Adopted Name ("USAN") for CTI-1601), is a subcutaneously administered, recombinant fusion protein intended to deliver frataxin ("FXN"), an essential protein, to the mitochondria of patients with Friedreich's ataxia ("FA").
 FA is a rare, progressive, and fatal disease in which patients are unable to produce sufficient FXN due to a genetic abnormality.
 Currently, there are no treatment options that address the core deficit of FA, low levels of FXN.
-CTI-1601 represents the first potential therapy designed to increase FXN levels in patients with FA.
+Nomlabofusp represents the first potential therapy designed to increase FXN levels in patients with FA.